 Financial Aid Warning/Probation/Appeal Policy: Students failing to make minimum progress requirements will be placed on financial aid warning until the next evaluation period.
 During financial aid warning, students are considered to be making satisfactory progress and financial aid is not disrupted.
 Students can reestablish satisfactory academic progress by meeting the minimum academic and/or attendance requirements.

-If a student does not meet the minimum standards during the financial aid warning period, then he or she may be placed on financial aid probation if:
+If a student does not meet the minimum standards during the financial aid warning maried there he are also may be placed on financial aid market in financial aid warning the financial aid warning here a shaded and financial aid market in financial aid warning here a shaded and financial aid market in financial aid warning here a shaded and financial aid market in financial aid warning here a shaded and financial aid market in financial aid warning here a shaded and financial aid market in financial aid warning here a shaded and financial aid market in financial aid warning here a shaded and financial aid market in financial aid warning here a shaded and financial aid market in financial aid warning here a shaded and financial and warning here a shaded and financial aid war period, then he or she may be placed on financial aid probation if: